sep/sama/README.md

 - TLS checks for certificate expiration, validity
 - Saving of up/down events in database, historical trending
 - Saving of response times for more in-depth historical trending
+- Ability to accept HTTP/HTTPS non-200 responses as success
+- User access control for modifying configuration
-- HTTP/HTTPS authentication option
+- HTTP/HTTPS authentication option (after access control is implemented)
 - HTTP/HTTPS multi-step checks (e.g., log in and then verify keyword presence)
-- Ability to accept HTTP/HTTPS non-200 responses as success

 ## License